-- (c) subject to this Constitution, upon dissolution of Parliament; - (d) the member fails to attend three consecutive meetings of Parliament without the permission of the Speaker; - (e) the member is recalled under section 93; - (f) the member's seat is vacated under section 114. - (2) The High Court has jurisdiction to hear and determine any question relating to - - (a) the validity of the election of any person as a member of Parliament; or - (b) the qualification or cessation of membership of Parliament. - (3) No appeal lies from any decision of the High Court made under subsection (2). - 93.
-Recall - (1) A person elected to Parliament may be recalled by his or her constituency. - (2) A member may be recalled on any of the following grounds - - (a) physical or mental incapacity rendering the member incapable of performing the functions of office; - (b) misconduct likely to bring hatred, ridicule, contempt or disrepute to the office; - (c) violation without reasonable cause of a member's duties in section 73; or - (d) such further grounds prescribed by law. - (3) A federal law shall provide for the details of recall.
+- (b) the member resigns his or her seat in writing to the Speaker; - (c) subject to this Constitution, upon dissolution of Parliament; - (d) the member fails to attend three consecutive meetings of Parliament without the permission of the Speaker; - (e) the member is recalled under section 93; - (f) the member's seat is vacated under section 114. - (g) the member dies - (2) The High Court has jurisdiction to hear and determine any question relating to - - (a) the validity of the election of any person as a member of Parliament; or - (b) the qualification or cessation of membership of Parliament - (3) No appeal lies from any decision of the High Court made under subsection (2).

+93. Recall

+- (1) A person elected to Parliament may be recalled by his or her home State. - (2) A member may be recalled on any of the following grounds- - (a) certified physical or mental incapacity rendering the member incapable of performing the functions of office; - (b) misconduct likely to bring dishonor, hatred, ridicule, contempt or disrepute to the constituents and home State; - (c) violation without reasonable cause of a member's duties in section 72; - (d) such further grounds prescribed by law. - (3) A federal law shall provide for the details of recall.

-Part III Rules and Procedure of Parliament
+Part III Rules and Procedures of Parliament

-- 94. Standing Orders (1) Parliament may prepare and adopt standing orders that appear to Parliament best adapted to conduct its business and proceedings. - (2) Without limiting subsection (1), the standing orders may provide for the following - - (a) the way Parliament must be presided over in the absence of the Speaker or Deputy Speaker; - (b) declaration of interests by members in relation to any matter under consideration by Parliament; - (c) the appointment of committees and the delegation of functions to them;
+94. Standing Orders

+(1) Parliament may prepare and adopt standing orders that appear to Parliament best adapted to conduct its business and proceedings.

+- (2) Without limiting subsection (1), the standing orders may provide for the following- - (a) the way Parliament must be presided over in the absence of the Speaker or Deputy Speaker; - (b) declaration of interests by members in relation to any matter under consideration by Parliament; - (c) the appointment of committees and the delegation of functions to them; - (d) the appointment of members to committees; - (e) reconsideration of a bill in terms of section 99; - (f) the orderly conduct of Parliament; - (g) the introduction and passing of bills; - (h) the way its powers, privileges and immunities of members may be exercised and upheld; and - (i) compulsory attendance at all sittings unless leave of absence is granted by the Office of the Speaker - (j) reprimand of members for conduct falling short of contempt of parliament - (k) invite non-members of parliament to participate in parliamentary or non-parliamentary proceedings in the public interest - (1) other matters Parliament deem appropriate. - (3) A standing order becomes binding and of force on adoption by Parliament.

-- (d) the appointment of members; - (e) reconsideration of a bill in terms of section 99; - (f) the orderly conduct of Parliament; - (g) the introduction and passing of bills; - (h) the way its powers, privileges and immunities of members may be exercised and upheld; and - (i) other matters Parliament deem appropriate - (2) A standing order becomes binding and of force on adoption by Parliament. - 95.
-Presiding in Parliament - (1) There shall preside at a sitting of Parliament a - (a) Speaker; - (b) Deputy Speaker; and - (c) in the absence of Speaker and Deputy Speaker such other member of Parliament it may elect for that purpose. - (2) The Speaker, Deputy Speaker or member elected for that purpose shall enforce standing orders and maintain the discipline of members of Parliament. - 96.
-Committees of Parliament (1) Committees of Parliament are to be established with the objective to enhance the accountability and transparency of public administration and to extend democratic governance in the Republic. - (2) The functions and areas of responsibility of Committees of Parliament include: - (a) administrative review reform, and constitutional, electoral and legal reform; and - (b) the ethical conduct of members and parliamentary powers, rights and immunities; and - (c) petitions received by Parliament raising public policy issues within the legislative competency of Parliament; and - (d) the integrity, economy, efficiency and effectiveness of governmental financial management; and
+95. Presiding in Parliament

+- (1) There shall preside at a sitting of Parliament a- - (a) Speaker; - (b) Deputy Speaker; and - (c) in the absence of Speaker and Deputy Speaker such other member of Parliament it may elect for that purpose. - (2) The Speaker, Deputy Speaker or member elected for that purpose shall enforce standing orders and maintain the discipline of members of Parliament.

+96. Committees of Parliament

+(1) Committees of Parliament are to be established with the objective to enhance the accountability and transparency of public administration and to extend democratic governance in the Republic.